 UAF has many traditions, I’m sure, but the one best-known by the bulk of the student body is Starvation Gulch.
 Starvation Gulch occurs on a Saturday at the end of September every year, and involves a great deal of fire.

 Six bonfires are constructed to one side of the Taku parking lot by different teams.
 They have to be within certain dimensions, include no spray paint, and follow a few other rules which are in place for safety reasons.
-The fire fighters light them on fire over the course of about 15 minutes, starting at one end, and the team whose flame burns highest gets to take the trophy home and display it proudly until next year.
+The fire fighters light them over the course of about 15 minutes, starting at one end.
+Whichever team whose flame burns highest gets to take the trophy home and display it proudly until next year.